codearachnid/wp-learn-404/README.md

-wp-learn-404
+Learn 404
 ============

-An easy way to monitor and learn what pages your site visitors are looking for.
+An easy way to monitor and learn what pages your site visitors are looking for and missing.